What Are Soil Stacks and How Does the Soil Stack Pipe Work?

 No-dig drain repair is a permanent structural repair where a new layer is added inside your drains to reinforce them.
 Drain relining protects against existing and future drain damage prolonging your drainage’s life.

 At Metro Rod, we are experts at delivering professional, reliable and quality drainage services at a time that suits you.
-Metro Rod will save your business money, save your staff time and save everyone the stress of blocked drains.
+Metro Rod will save your business money, save your staff time and save everyone the stress of blocked soil pipes and soil stacks.

-We’re always happy to arrange a free site assessment and no obligation quotations; & find your local Metro Rod soil pipe and soil stack cleaning specialist here to arrange a quote.
+We’re always happy to arrange free site assessments and no obligation quotations Find your local Metro Rod soil pipe and soil stack cleaning specialist to arrange a quote.